SecureByDesign-Playbook/SecureByDesign-Playbook/quick/AssessRisks.md

 Let's have a quick look at 'risk' and what we mean by it.

 Generally a 'risk' combines how **likely** something is to happen, with how **severe** the impact would be if it did.

 For example, stubbing your toe is **unlikely** (hopefully!) and although it hurts at the time, the impact is **minor** (again, hopefully).
 The risk is **low**.

 Falling off a ladder is also unlikely (very hopefully), but the impact can be **severe**, so the risk is **medium**.

+Sometimes this is given as a multiplication:

+> Risk = Likeliness of successful attack  x  Severity of impact

-To keep things simple, we suggest using only three levels of likeliness and severity at this stage (but see below) and so use the following table to lookup the overall risk:
+...and we will look at this in the 'Smart' and 'Deep Dive' sections.
+However to keep things simple, we suggest using only three levels of likeliness and severity at this stage and use the following table to lookup the overall risk:

 | Likeliness \ Impact | Minor  | Significant | Severe |
 | ------------------- | ------ | ----------- | ------ |